dr-jts/recipes/treats/cakes.md

 1. Remove the pan to a rack, allow the cake to cool, then turn it out of the pan onto a serving dish.
 1. Serve garnished with orange slices or berries, and whipped cream.

-OPTIONS
-Some recommend separating the eggs and beating yolk and white separately

 ## Nectarine Upside-Down Cake

 * 3/4 cup plain Greek yogurt